 F4WASH gave special attention to ensuring girls’ participation in life skills education and football activities.
 The programme provided suitable facilities for adolescent girls like changing rooms, so they can feel safe when using the school facilities.
 These separate facilities contributed to reducing girls’ absenteeism during their menstruation significantly.
 During the education sessions, topics like taboos on menstrual hygiene, girls’ confidence, and school attendance were discussed.

-When it’s also fun, learning becomes easier.
-The fun factor and the discipline of sports are tools that Football for Water uses to impart new and hygiene habits and healthier routines.
-Through the WorldCoaches football and life skills education, the school-community football tournaments and school health clubs, children play, have fun and learn at the same time.
+When learning is fun and active, it also becomes easier.
+The fun factor in learning and the discipline of sports were used by F4WASH to teach hygiene habits and healthier practices.
+Through life skills education, football training and school health clubs, children played practised and learned at the same time.

 Inspiring role models

-1. Capacity building of school teachers, school management, local entrepreneurs and pupils to improve the maintenance of the WASH facilities.
+- Capacity building of school teachers, school management, local entrepreneurs and pupils to operate and maintain WASH facilities.

-To engage the wider community we host football competitions or tournaments.
-We invite other schools and teams to join.
-During these events our teams and coaches share information on hygiene and the importance of clean water and sanitation with their peers in a festive way.
+Other schools and teams were invited to participate in football tournaments which contributed to engaging the entire community.
+During these competitions, the F4WASH teams and coaches shared information on hygiene and the importance of safe water and sanitation in a festive way.

 FAWASH was a public-private partnership of international donors and organizations and local stakeholders.
 This created greater outreach and more sustainable impact on the lives of the children.